opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 #### 2.4.4 Decentralization and Resilience

 Centralized agricultural systems are vulnerable to disruption and control.
-OGSP supports:
+OGP supports:

 - Distributed growing systems that enhance food sovereignty and community resilience
 - Local adaptation of growing techniques to specific environmental conditions